 - Freedom — give employees a chance to — or not to — contribute.
 Either way, employees need to feel valued within the group dynamic.
 The usual leader’s way may not always be the best way, Fleetwood offered.
 Note that work/project quality can always be improved, which allows us the freedom to constantly evaluate and reevaluate and reevaluate again.
 And, while creativity is all fun and good and well, it needs direction and alignment on the goals and outcomes — and people need space and autonomy to be creative.

 - FUN — Fleetwood suggests you don’t want to push “fun” in the team-building format in a way that alienates someone or makes them feel less of a contributor within the team.
 Recognize people individually, within individual events, then recognize them as part of the team in team events.
 This takes an understanding of what is an individual event and what is a team-building event.

 Some additional ideas Fleetwood offered to promote fun:

 So are those virtual happy hours I mentioned earlier “fun” in Fleetwood’s opinion?
 Yes.
 But let people talk about things other than work in them — maybe you set it up as a wine tasting or just talk about what you ordered on Grubhub that day.

 Enjoy this SYNNEX COLLABSolv Hybrid Connections Day recap?
-Thanks for the compliment!
-You can also register to view the archives here.
+You can register to view the archives here.
 The next of the SYNNEX COLLABSolv LAVNCH Days, called “Top Tech Day” will take place Dec.
 2. Keep an eye open for registration on SYNNEX’s Twitter page and at https://theraveagency.com/lavnch-days/synnex-collabsolv.
-Bye, now.